Dedicated Calculator

 How to Use the Estimate Before Negotiation

 One of the best ways to use this calculator is before you make or accept a serious number.
-If you are a buyer, enter the expected property value, choose purchase mode, test your filer status, and add basic charges.
+If you are a buyer, enter the expected property value, choose purchase mode, and add basic charges.
 Then ask whether the total cost still fits your cash plan.

 If you are a seller, the page helps shift attention from asking price to net outcome.
 That is the number that really matters.
 A high sale figure can still feel disappointing once taxes, charges, and timing issues are considered.